dardenreviews/sql/README.md

-# This is the repo for database review materials and practice.
+# This is the repo for database review materials and practice using sql.